 - Request an MIT/ISOS travel card from Todd Holmes at 617-324-7696 or Sarah Brown at 617-324-5031.
 (A copy can also be downloaded through the MIT/ISOS portal.)

 - Register your trip with ISOS so that administrators can access your information in an emergency.

 ISOS services are available to MIT faculty and staff traveling for business or leisure, and for students on trips related to MIT educational pursuits.
 Please refer to this chart for information on how the services apply to other parties related to MIT.

 MIT follows travel warnings and advisories issued by the Department of State, Centers for Disease Control, and World Health Organization.
 These advisories allow us to categorize those countries with a travel warning level as Extreme, High or Moderate risk.

-For the safety of our community, travel to countries or territories with a highest or high risk designation is restricted and may require special approvals prior to travel.
+For the safety of our student community, travel to countries or territories with Exteme or High travel warnings is NOT permitted, unless a Travel Risk Policy Waiver is granted prior to travel.

 MIT assistance abroad web-based training

 Prior to travel, it is recommended that you view a travel safety video presentation which provides important information on pre-departure planning, travel to dangerous areas, emergency response, transportation, and much more.
 One set of videos and slides, presented by MIT subject matter experts, can be found in the ICC Information Session section.